 “I’d rather not meddle in others’ affairs,” Ren grumbles.
 “Meddling and murder go hand in hand.”

 “A dispute is simply a hidden opportunity,” Lucky counters.

 “I am of the same mind as Lucky.”
 Elier grins.
 “I welcome the meddling, along with the murder.”

-The woman’s voice abruptly gets louder, then quickly culminates in a ferocious scream.
+The woman’s voice abruptly gets louder, then culminates into a ferocious shout.

 She turns around and my mouth drops open.
 Standing before me is the most beautiful girl I’ve ever laid eyes on.

-But even though she looks strikingly similar, she’s not \a twin.
-Her ears are pointy, for one, and she’s dressed like a female version of Link from Legend of Zelda.
-I doubt that Taylor would wear anything like this, unless she decided to take up LARPing.
-Green tunic, brown belt, brown leggings, but unlike Link, no cap.
+But even though she looks strikingly similar, she’s not a twin.
+Her ears are pointy, for one, and she’s dressed like a female Link from Legend of Zelda.
+Green tunic, brown belt, brown leggings, but no cap.
 A thin, lightweight backpack hangs from her shoulders.